 Another important thing to note.
 Most analytics platforms count unique users when they ‘see’ a new device or a new user ID (if the user is signed in).
 A challenge arises when a device ‘anonymously’ logs an event that was actually performed by a user already in the system.
 Amplitude solves the challenge of attributing anonymous events to the right users by using the ‘amplitude_ID’ identifier.

-Step 5: Decide if you need cross-platform instrumentation
+Step 5: Decide if you need cross-platform behavior analytics.

-If you’re tracking data from mobile and web, iOS and Android–should you tie all your data together or keep them separate?
+If your product exists on multiple platforms, for instance mobile and web, or in-store POS and native app, should you tie all your data together or keep it separate?

-The answer to this question depends on your application itself.
-If you’re expecting user behavior to be different across platforms, you’ll want to know how each platform performs independently of the others; cross-platform instrumentation probably won’t be a priority.
+The answer to this question depends on your product itself.
+If you’re expecting user behavior to be different across platforms, you’ll want to know how each platform performs independently of the others so cross-platform instrumentation probably won’t be a priority.

-If you want to understand user behavior holistically, irrespective of how they act on certain platforms, make sure that your analytics solution can do cross-platform instrumentation.
-Grocery shopping app Instacart is an excellent example of a product that utilizes cross-platform tracking; Instacart’s users span both mobile and web.
+If you want to understand user behavior as a whole across the entire user’s journey, make sure that your analytics solution can do cross-platform instrumentation.
+Grocery shopping app Instacart is an excellent example of a product that utilizes cross-platform tracking because they want to know how people are using their product across mobile and web.

-For more information on deciding cross-platform instrumentation vs. separate platform instrumentation, check out this article.
+For more information on deciding cross-platform instrumentation vs. separate platform instrumentation, check out this article in out help center.

-Once you’ve spent some time thinking about how to set up your analytics and organizing your events, it’s time to start accessing some basic app metrics.
+Once you’ve spent some time thinking about how to set up your analytics and organizing your events (aka step 1 through 5), it’s time to start accessing some basic app metrics.
 You should now integrate your analytics solution’s mobile SDK and/or HTTP API and assign your user IDs.

-Start tracking the events you brainstormed in Step 2.
+Start tracking the events and critical paths you brainstormed in Step 2.
 You don’t necessarily have to track every action possible in your app, but do make sure to track events that are key steps in onboarding, conversion, and retention.

-Assigning user properties and event properties can give you deeper insight into the behaviors your users are exhibiting as they engage with the app.
+Assigning user properties and event properties can give you deeper insight into the behaviors your customers are exhibiting as they engage with the app.